millicast/millicast-sdk/.changeset/mean-humans-explain.md

 "@millicast/sdk": minor
 ---

-Migrated simulcast setup to use the new API instead of SDP munging
+Migrated simulcast setup to use the new sendEncodings API instead of SDP munging.